-The program will be introduced by Ruchira Gupta and will feature a keynote discussion with Gloria Steinem and Julie Taymor, discussing Steinem's lifelong commitment to women's rights as told through the biopic The Glorias, directed by Taymor.
-This will be followed by a panel discussion, moderated by Olga Garay English with Sayu Bhojwani , Erika Dickerson-Despenza, reflecting new generation of women change agents and new approaches to this moevement.
+The program will be introduced by Rachel Cooper and Ruchira Gupta and will feature a keynote discussion with Gloria Steinem and Julie Taymor, moderated by Dr. Vishakha Desai, discussing Steinem's lifelong commitment to women's rights as told through the biopic The Glorias, directed by Taymor.
+This conversation will be followed by a panel discussion with Sayu Bhojwani, Erika Dickerson-Despenza, and Ruchira Gupta moderated by Olga Garay English reflecting new generation of women change agents and new approaches to this movement.
 The program will end with a spoken word performance.

-Our presenters will speak to the inspiring ways in which culture, arts, and creativity are giving voice to a new generation of women’s activism.
+Our presenters will speak to the inspiring ways in which culture,creative thinking and the arts are giving voice to a new generation of women’s activism.
 They are visionaries, working as individuals and with emerging groups to create new alliances for change.
 A common thread uniting them all is the conviction that creative thinking offers new ways of connecting, breaking down walls, and inspiring change.
 Through imagination, activism, and passion, these women have brought together new vision to create a more interdependent world in which we can work together to tackle some of our most pressing challenges.

 By hearing the voices of women who are actually doing this work, we hope to inspire our audience with new models of change and promote new connections among an emerging interdependent community.